Brooklyn HVAC Contractor

 When deciding where to place your AC, condition the direction of air flow.
 If you have to place it in a corner of your home, be sure you’re getting a unit that has air flow coming from a direction that’s not facing the wall.

-Make sure to get references when hiring your contractor.
+Make sure to get references when hiring your residential and commercial hvac contractor.
 Did the homeowner get what they expected?
 Was it done on budget and on time?
 You will be able to avoid any scammers out there, as long as you follow up on references.

 Only choose a contractor to repair or install your HVAC unit if they provide a 24 hour hotline in case of emergencies.
 They need to be able to come to a home when needed, whether during a heatwave or a terrible snowstorm.